aliyun/alibabacloud-jindodata/docs/user/en/jindosdk/jindosdk_configuration.md

 ### Lake Table Read Scenario Configuration Items

-There are three ways to identify lake table files:
+There are several ways to identify lake table files:

 1. FileSystem created by paimon/iceberg/hudi.

 2. When opening a file, the [openfile method (hadoop3.3.1+)](https://hadoop.apache.org/docs/r3.4.1/hadoop-project-dist/hadoop-common/filesystem/fsdatainputstreambuilder.html#Option:_fs.option.openfile.read.policy) is used, and the file type is specified as columnar/parquet/orc.

 3. The file ends with `.parquet` or `.orc`.

+4. `fs.oss.read.profile.fallback.type` is set to `columnar`

 | Configuration Item | Type | Default Value | Description | Version |
 | --- | --- | --- | --- | --- |